CHerSun/OTLoV/README.md

 No support is offered for free.
 If you want support - contact me to sign a support agreement.

-Free users are welcomed to create issues and to use published documentation.
+Free users are welcomed to create issues and to use published documentation (WIP).

 Any contributions (documentation, templates, localization) to the project are also welcomed, if you are ok that those will be merged into the base package.